 Confectionery: Used to make candy look brighter and adding a crunchy coat to for example chewing gum.

 Cosmetics: Used to brighten and intensify the colour of make-up.
 It is regularly found in shadow, blush, nail polish, lotions, lipstick and powder.

 Toothpaste: Used as a pigment agent to make the toothpaste whiter.

 Paint: TiO2 will improve the durability of coatings and gives white colour.

 Plastic carrier bags: Improves durability and gives white colour.

 Medical pills and vitamin supplements may also get their white coating from titanium dioxide.

 Piercing & Jewellery: For example watches and all types of body piercing.
-Less people are allergic to titanium than for example to nickel.
+Fewer people are allergic to titanium than for example to nickel.